gethynellis/DataDrivenStoryTelling/Apply StoryBrand to Your Data.md

 ## **Exercise: Apply StoryBrand to Your Data**

-**Goal:** Learn to frame a data story using the *Building a StoryBrand* framework so that your insights drive action.
+**Goal:** Learn to frame a data story using the *Building a Data Story* framework so that your insights drive action.

 This is a group activity - you will be split into groups.
 Someone needs to be the scribe to jot down your notes and thoughts to these steps and present them back to the class